awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.OEMAgent.md

    1. Choose **Next**\.
 The target database appears in your list of monitored resources\.

-## Modifying Management Agent Settings<a name="Oracle.Options.OEMAgent.ModifySettings"></a>
+## Modifying Management Agent settings<a name="Oracle.Options.OEMAgent.ModifySettings"></a>

 After you enable the Management Agent, you can modify settings for the option\.
-For more information about how to modify option settings, see [Modifying an Option Setting](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.ModifyOption)\.
-For more information about each setting, see [Option Settings for Management Agent](#Oracle.Options.OEMAgent.Options)\.
+For more information about how to modify option settings, see [Modifying an option setting](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.ModifyOption)\.
+For more information about each setting, see [Option settings for Management Agent](#Oracle.Options.OEMAgent.Options)\.

-## Performing Database Tasks with the Management Agent<a name="Oracle.Options.OEMAgent.DBTasks"></a>
+## Performing database tasks with the Management Agent<a name="Oracle.Options.OEMAgent.DBTasks"></a>

 You can use Amazon RDS procedures to run certain EMCTL commands on the Management Agent\.
 By running these procedures, you can do the tasks listed following\.